-Find a Child Available for Adoption
+2. Find a Child Available for Adoption

-Obtain Consent to Adoption and Termination of Parental Rights
+4. Obtain Consent to Adoption

-"Consent" in the adoption context refers to the agreement by a birth parent to relinquish the child for adoption and to release all rights and duties with respect to that child.
+Consent in the adoption context refers to the agreement by a birth parent to relinquish the child for adoption and to release all rights and duties with respect to that child.
 Each state has laws related to who must consent, how consent may be given, and when it may be given.
-Termination of parental rights ends the legal parent-child relationship between a prospective adopted child and his or her birth parent(s).
+The termination of parental rights ends the legal parent-child relationship between a prospective adopted child and his or her birth parent(s).
 Once the relationship has been terminated, the child is legally free to be placed for adoption.

-No matter what type of adoption you choose, eventually your adoption will need to get court approval.
-In most states, parents adopting a child will file an adoption "petition" in court, and may need to go through an adoption hearing before the adoption may become final.
+No matter what type of adoption, eventually the adoption will need to get court approval.
+In most states, parents adopting a child will file an adoption petition in court.
+Although it'll depend on the particular jurisdiction, the petition will usually include:

 Parenting After Adoption

 No one can ever be completely prepared to take on the responsibilities of parenthood, whether it be with a biological or adopted child.
 There are, however, a number of things for new parents to keep in mind when raising an adopted child.
 Some things adoptive parents should keep in mind include what to watch for at key stages in the child's development, how to discuss adoption with the child, and how to deal with adoption-related issues that might arise at school.

 Adoption Law: Related Resources

 If you're interested in adoption, the information above may not answer all of your questions.
 Click on the links below for specific information on the following adoption-related topics:

 Questions About Adoption?
 Get in Touch with an Attorney